freibergs/Jira-Managers/readme.md

 1. Never commit the `.env` file or any file containing credentials to version control.
 2. Use environment variables for all sensitive information.
 3. Regularly rotate your API tokens and keys.
-4. Ensure that only authorized personnel have access to the Google Spreadsheet and Jira project.
+4. Ensure that only authorized personnel have access to the Google Spreadsheet and Jira projects.
 5. Implement IP whitelisting for your Jira API token if possible.
 6. Regularly audit the scripts' activities through the log files.